wavesplatform/waves-documentation/en/waves-api-and-sdk/client-libraries/signer.md

 <a id="overview"></a>
 ## Overview

-[Waves JS API](https://github.com/wavesplatform/waves-js) is a TypeScript/JavaScript component for your web app for interacting with the Waves blockchain.
-Using Waves JS API you can easily create and sign transactions.
+[Signer](https://github.com/wavesplatform/signer) is a TypeScript/JavaScript component for your web app for interacting with the Waves blockchain.
+Using Signer JS API you can easily create and sign transactions.

-Waves JS API uses external Provider library to authenticate users with their accounts and to sign transactions.
-Your web app and Waves JS API itself do not have access to user's private key and SEED phrase.
+Signer uses external Provider library to authenticate users with their accounts and to sign transactions.
+Your web app and Signer itself do not have access to user's private key and SEED phrase.

 ![](./_assets/waves-js.png)

 For now, you can use one of the following Providers:

 * SeedProvider developed by Waves team creates test account from SEED.
 SeedProvider can be used at the app debugging stage.
-* [Waves Signer](https://gitlab.waves.exchange/we-public/storage-provider) developed by Waves.Exchange is the wallet software that encryptes and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.
+* [Provider-web](https://gitlab.wavesexchange/we-public/provider-web) developed by Waves.Exchange is the wallet software that encryptes and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.

 You can also develop your own Provider, see [Prodider Interface](#provider-interface).